Callieeee/Let-s-dash/README.md

 ### I will publish all my dash sample code here.**

 _The first app is a movie application.
+The data is from Kaggle IMDB movie data.
+I am learning and referencing a dash sample application from dash gallery to build this app.

-You can find the movies you may be interested in from this application.
-In addition to that, it also provide basic analysis on the trend of movies over the years._
+_You can find the movies you may be interested in from this application.
+In addition to that, it also provide basic analysis on the trend of movies over the years.